No recent searches!

 Tilicho Lake-The highest-altitude lake in the world

-Trekking in Tilicho Lake is fully located in the Trans Himalayan region in Nepal.
-Tilicho Lake trek is not that strenuously difficult but unexpected dry landslides, falling of stones, and unpredictable wind and falls make this trail dangerous eventually.
-Furthermore, you can experience diverse communities like Chhetri, Brahmin, Tibetan Sherpa, Gurung, Thakali, and Magar ethnic groups.
-Tilicho lake trek offers an astonishing view of mountains like Mt.
-Manaslu, Lamjung Himal, Annapurna II, Annapurna III, Tilicho Peak, Gangapurna, Pisang Peak, Himal Chuli, and many more other majestic mountains.
+Embarking on the Tilicho Lake trek transports you to the Trans Himalayan region of Nepal.
+While the trek is not overly strenuous, challenges like dry landslides, falling stones, and unpredictable weather conditions add an element of thrill.
+It's a journey rich in cultural immersion, where you'll encounter diverse communities such as the Chhetri, Brahmin, Tibetan Sherpa, Gurung, Thakali, and Magar ethnic groups.
+As a bonus, this trek presents jaw-dropping views of iconic peaks like Mt.
+Manaslu, Lamjung Himal, Annapurna II, Annapurna III, Tilicho Peak, Gangapurna, Pisang Peak, Himal Chuli, and several other majestic mountains.

 How to reach Tilicho Lake